Skip to Content

 top tips for a huge tomato harvest!

-3) When transplanting, dig a long, deep trench not a hole.
-Lay the plant in the trench horizontally so that only the top part (where the first true leaves are) is sticking out of the ground.
+Lay the plant in the trench horizontally.
+Position it so only the top part (where the first true leaves are) is sticking out of the ground.
 The tomato plant will grow roots all along the buried stem.
 The bigger and healthier the root structure, the bigger & healthier your plant can grow!
-It might seem disheartening to see your foot long plant reduced to a couple inches sticking out of the ground, but believe me it won’t be long before your plant takes off!
+It might seem disheartening to see your foot-long plant reduced to just a couple of inches, but believe me it won’t be long before your plant takes off!

 Top Tips for a HUGE tomato harvest!

-4) Put a whole egg in the trench with the plant.
-“Planting” an egg (or crushed eggshells) with your plant provides an excellent source of calcium & sulfur – essential nutrients to prevent blossom end rot & for growing large tomatoes.
+“Planting” an egg (or crushed eggshells) with your plant provides an excellent source of calcium & sulfur.
+These are essential nutrients to prevent blossom end rot & for growing large tomatoes.

 Top Tips for a HUGE tomato harvest!